oracle-livelabs/oml/oml4py-adb/provision-adb-oml/provision-adb-oml.md

 	![Database Actions main menu](images/db-users-db-actions.png " ")

-2. On the Database Actions page, go to the **Development** tab and click **Oracle Machine Learning**.
+2. On the Database Actions page, go to the **Development** tab and click **Machine Learning**.
 This opens the Oracle Machine Learning sign in page.

 	 ![Oracle Machine Learning tile](images/adb-dev-oml.png " ")